oviirup/windows-uup/readme.md

 # Windows UUP

 This is a simple website to download UUP files directly from Microsoft Servers and convert them to ISO files.

+> [!IMPORTANT]
+> This project is created solely for educational purpose.
+It is not affiliated with Microsoft Corporation or any of its products.